-Due to their size and appearance, members of the public sometimes confuse LGDs with protection breed dogs.
-However, many LGD breeds have been tested by police, military and schutzhund trainers, who have repeatedly found them unsuitable because of their important lack of strong predatory behaviors.
-Conversely, this is why protection breeds do not make good LGDs – they have a strong predatory instinct.
+Because of their size and appearance, members of the public sometimes confuse LGDs with protection breed dogs.
+However, many LGD breeds have been tested by police, military, and schutzhund trainers, who have repeatedly found them unsuitable because of their important lack of strong predatory behaviors.
+Conversely, this is why protection breeds don’t make good LGDs: They have a strong predatory instinct.

 The inherited LGD traits are the reason why you can’t take a Lab or a Border Collie or another non-LGD breed and easily train it and trust it to behave properly as a livestock guardian.
-The prey or chase drives in many breeds are just too high to make them reliable guardians.
+The prey or chase drive in many breeds is just too high to make them reliable guardians.
 Some breeds are excellent watchdogs but lack the nurturing instincts an LGD exhibits toward its charges.
 Other breeds lack the protective coat to work outside in difficult weather.
 Still others don’t possess the size, agility, or sense of responsibility to take on serious predators.
-These are also the reasons why crosses with a LGD and a non-LGD breed are just not reliable as working livestock guardians.
+These are also the reasons why crosses with an LGD and a non-LGD breed are just not reliable as working livestock guardians.
 The pups can certainly possess the traits of the non-LGD parent.
 Yes, many breeds make great all-around farm dogs, but they shouldn’t be trusted or expected to live reliably with stock 24 hours a day.

 If you’re looking for a real livestock guardian dog that possesses ALL of these valuable traits, choose one of the recognized breeds or a cross between two LGD breeds.
 There is no better guardian of your flock or herd.
 To learn more about each of the different LGD breeds, check out the posts part two and part three.